 βαπτίσει: FAI 3s, , βαπτίζω, 1) to dip repeatedly, to immerse, to submerge (of vessels sunk)

-1. It is interesting that John describes Jesus as being “mightier that I.” We typically think of John as this wild man of the desert and of Jesus as sweet little baby Jesus, meek and mild.
+1. It is interesting that John describes Jesus as being “mightier that I.” We typically think of John as this wild man of the desert and of Jesus as sweet little baby Jesus, meek and mild, who grows up to be very, very nice.
 If John has called out the crowds as a “brood of vipers,” is gathering a following, and has tax collectors and soldiers (the money collectors and enforcers of the Empire in Jerusalem) asking him what they must do in response to his message, imagine what the coming of “one who is mightier” means to the current social order.
-It means that the one who says, “Blessed are the poor” is the one who is stronger than even John, the threat to Herod’s reign.
+It means that the one who says, “Blessed are the poor” and who sacrifices his cleanliness to touch the leper is the one who is stronger than even John, the threat to Herod’s reign.

 2. Contrary to most translations, there is no definite article for holy spirit in this verse.
 Sometimes I worry that we retroactively impose a fully developed pneumatology onto texts that might have a much less developed one in play.
 The idea that we have of being "baptized in a holy spirit" may be quite different than being baptized in a holy breath.
 Either way, we have to stretch the word "baptize" out of its original meaning of washing or dipping something in water.